ahmadaljanabi/Python/README.md

 # Python

-all the projectes i have done on Python
+All the projects I have done with Python